Useful Guide to the Best Vegan Compost

 image of a bag of Melcourt's SylvaGrow compost

-Certain ‘warning’ words or phrases to look out for include: manure, humus, shells, guano (bird-droppings), fish blood and bonemeal – I guess some of those may seem very obvious!
+When it comes to finding out what’s in a bag of compost, it’s not very easy and many contain ingredients that are derived from animals.
+So, there are certain ‘warning’ words or phrases to look out for that indicate it’s not vegan-friendly including: manure, humus, shells, guano (bird-droppings), fish blood and bonemeal – I guess some of those may seem very obvious!
 Ingredients like humus may be plant-based, but may also contain excreta from farm animals.

-So, that’s what I’ve done and have consequently listed those vegan compost brands that I know to be suitable below.
-Some compost companies have been very forthcoming, helpful and responsive (thank you to them) and some others offer relevant information in their product descriptions which is great.
+In my research for this article, some compost companies have been very forthcoming, helpful and responsive (thank you to them) and some others offer relevant information in their product descriptions which is great.
+As for the others?
+I’m not one for mud-slinging (last pun, I promise) so instead, they simply don’t get on my list!

 Is vegan compost also organic?